pepmartinez/keuss/docusaurus/docs/06-API/factory.md

 The concept of *deadletter* is very common on queue middlewares: in case reserve/commit/rollback is used to consume, a maximum number of fails (reserve-rollback) can be set on each element; if an element sees more rollbacks than allowed, the element is moved to an special queue (dead letter queue) for later, offline inspection.

-By default, keuss uses no deadletter queue; it can be activated by passing a `deadletter` object at the time of factory creation, in the options:
+By default, Keuss uses no deadletter queue; it can be activated by passing a `deadletter` object at the time of factory creation, in the options:

 ```javascript
 const factory_opts = {